Configuration

 Local vs. remote

-When configuring a local instance, make sure that you have a SPECTRUM PROTECT client installed and configured as well as the backup source available on the local system.
+When configuring a local instance, make sure that you have a STORAGE PROTECT client installed and configured as well as the backup source available on the local system.
 The available settings for a local MAGS instance differ from a remote MAGS instance.

 ../_images/isp_configuration_local.png

-If you’re backing up data from a Unix machine (Linux) from NFS sources or other Unix type file systems (ext4, btrfs etc.), MAGS can use a SPECTRUM PROTECT client on a Linux machine.
+If you’re backing up data from a Unix machine (Linux) from NFS sources or other Unix type file systems (ext4, btrfs etc.), MAGS can use a STORAGE PROTECT client on a Linux machine.
 To define such a backup, switch “Backup source” to “Remote” when defining a new MAGS instance.

 Once you created the new MAGS instance, configure it by providing the Linux machine’s IP address or network name under “Server IP” and the SSH port under “Server SSH-Port” (typically 22).
 Other protocols such as telnet are not supported.
 Supply a Unix user name and password.
 If the dsm.sys on the Unix machine contains more than one “servername” stanzas, provide the one you want to use under “TSM Servername”.